lf-edge/ekuiper/docs/en_US/api/cli/ruleset.md

 ## Ruleset Format

 The file format for importing and exporting ruleset is JSON, which can contain three parts: `streams`, `tables` and `rules`.
-Each type holds the the key-value pair of the name and the creation statement.
+Each type holds the key-value pair of the name and the creation statement.
 In the following example file, we define a stream and two rules.

 ```json
 {